taylorje2/Project2-DiscordBot/README.md

 Holds all of the code that allows the bot to interact with databases.

 ### confirm.py
-Class that creates buttons that give users the opportunity to confirm their inputs before submitting
+Holds the code that creates buttons that give users the opportunity to confirm their inputs before submitting

 ### help.py
+Holds the code for the embedded help command

 ### APOD.txt
 Was originally named APOD.py for testing purposes, and changed into a .txt when the branch was merged with the main branch